kbowden1800/bouncing-box/README.md

 # TODO 7: Fix a bug!

 Great work!
 It seems like our Bouncing Box game is complete.
 However, we've created a _bug_ in our program that we need to squash!
-Thankfully, this bug doesn't break out program completely, it just makes it behave in a way that we'd like to change.
+Thankfully, this bug doesn't break the program completely, it just makes it behave in a way that we'd like to change.

 Okay, to understand this bug, imagine that the game has just begun and the box is moving to the right.
 We know that `speedX = 10` and, each time a new frame is drawn, we are running this code to change the position of our box over time: